 In this study, researchers measured mood and cortisol levels (the stress hormone) in university students before and after walking in a natural environment.
 They found that walking in nature reduced cortisol levels more than exercise or viewing images of nature alone did.

-That said, if you live in an urban area and don’t have quick access to green spaces, walking can still be worthwhile, as research firmly supports the stress-relieving effects of exercise.
+That said, if you live in an urban area and don’t have quick access to green spaces, walking is still worthwhile, as research firmly supports the stress-relieving effects of exercise.

-If you find it difficult to get out for a walk, check out our articles; 12 rewarding activities to do while walking and 8 health benefits of walking and how to stay motivated.
+If you find it difficult to motivate yourself to go out for a walk, check out our articles; 12 rewarding activities to do while walking and 8 health benefits of walking and how to stay motivated.

 2. Take a dedicated music break